 Mobile is becoming not only the new digital hub, but also the bridge to the physical world.
 Thomas Husson

 Take a peek inside your Google Analytics and you will see the number of visitors accessing your website from mobile devices.
-According to Hosting Facts, in 2019, 63.4 percent of all mobile phone users will access the Internet from their mobile phones.
+According to WebsiteSetup, in 2021, 56% of Google search visits take place on a mobile device.

-So, unless you are willing to risk almost half of your total business you must make optimizing your business website for mobile consumers an absolute priority!
+So, unless you are willing to risk more than half of your total business you must make optimizing your business website for mobile consumers an absolute priority!
 Here is what you need to consider if you really want to be mobile-friendly.

 Key Reasons Why Your Website is Not Mobile-Friendly

 Mobile consumers are in a hurry.
 They have an urgent need for information, right now!
 According to Google, people are 5-times more likely to leave your website if it loads too slow.
 Ideally, your website will load in less than 3 seconds.
 Less is even better.
 Here are some free tools to test your site speed.

 Page Speed Test Tools

 The Google PageSpeed Tester is a free tool to test your site to see how quickly it loads.
 It will show you the load time for both mobile and desktop viewing.
 This useful tool can help you assess if your website needs some work.

 GTMetrix is another free tool to test your site page speed.
 In addition to showing you some basic info regarding your page load speed, page size, number of requests, etc., this tool also provides more in-depth analysis and recommendations for improving your page speed score.